-You can also use a MIDI Phrase on any instrument.
-So you can use a drum Phrase on any instrument (flute or violin for example) and come up with very unique and creative musical ideas!
+You can also use a MIDI loop on any instrument.
+So you can use a drum loop on any instrument (flute or violin for example) and come up with very unique and creative musical ideas!

 You can even change the tempo of a MIDI loop and the sound of the drums will be exactly as you sampled it.

 We use the term "MIDI CHORD PROGRESSION" to mean: a 4, 8, or 16-bar musical chord progression (in MIDI) that is crafted to follow correct harmonic and voice leading rules.